 This is your starting point and marks a time to set goals.
 Only by gauging the breadth and quality of your content across multiple departments – sales, marketing, customer experience – will you know what to improve to more effectively map content to audiences you need to reach and influence.

-As you take stock, determine the specifics about where you are and what you want to gain from a content marketing program.
+As you take stock, determine the specifics about where you are and what you want to gain from a content marketing strategy.
 Who are your competitors?
 How does the market refer to your brand?
 Who is your ideal customer profile?
 What is your brand reputation now and how do you want it to change in the future, if at all?

 Begin to build out your personas using the data collected.
 Integrate them with your sales team and conduct in-depth customer interviews to define the ideal customers for your business.
 Figure out how they consume your content and gauge sentiment.